 Ann Young was elected to the board in 2019 for a one-year term as a result of a board vacancy.
-She was elected to her first full term in 2020.
+She is in her second full term.
 She is a financial consultant for Salo, LLC, where she provides financial expertise to a variety of companies.
 For a large part of her career, she worked for CHS where she held a variety of finance and accounting roles.
-Her experience with CHS taught her the importance of the cooperative principles, the intricacies of member ownership, and the benefits of a strong system.
+Her experience with CHS taught her the importance of the seven cooperative principles, the intricacies of member ownership, and the benefits of a strong system.
 Ann Young is committed to representing the needs of all members and promises to continue to ensure a strong and vibrant future for PPCS.
 Ann and her husband live outside of Ellsworth.

 Daniel Reis was elected to the board in 2015 and is in his second term as a director.
 He is retired from farming and as a vocational education instructor of 32 years.
 Reis has served on numerous county committees including Parks, Fair, Building, Human Services, Finance and Personnel, and Courthouse Security.
 Reis gained experience with securing grants and the starting of youth apprenticeship programs during his years as an agriculture education and industrial technology instructor, local vocational education coordinator and school-to-work coordinator for the St. Croix Valley S-T-W Consortium.
 Dan is passionate about supporting our youth and helping them find career paths especially those in the trades.
 Dan brings exceptional education and experience to PPCS that is beneficial for PPCS members and the community.
 Dan lives just outside of River Falls.